papertank/eu-cookie/README.md

     $(function() {
   		$.pt_cookie({ info_link: 'http://stage.papertank.co.uk/cookies' });
   	});

+If you have javascript plugins that require cookies to operate - eg. analytics or facebook, etc - you should wrap them as follows (remember to use jQuery document ready to make sure cookie plugin is loaded):

+	$(function() {
+		if ($.cookie_accepted()) {

+			`analytics, etc code here…`

+		}
+	});

-If you have parts of your website that require cookies to operate, give them the class `requires_cookies`.
+If you have parts of your website's markup that require cookies to operate, give them the class `requires_cookies`.
 E.g Facebook buttons, etc.

 	<div class="social requires_cookies">